WHCN

 WHCN (105.9 FM) is a commercial radio station licensed to Hartford, Connecticut.
 It broadcasts a classic hits radio format for the Hartford, Waterbury and New Haven areas, and is owned by iHeartMedia, Inc. It is branded "The River 105.9", a reference to the Connecticut River.
 Its studios and offices are located on Columbus Boulevard in Hartford.

-The station's transmitter site is at West Peak State Park in nearby Meriden.
+The station's transmitter site is located at West Peak State Park in nearby Meriden.
 WHCN is one of the oldest FM stations, beginning as an experimental outlet in 1939.
 In addition to a standard analog transmission, WHCN broadcasts using HD Radio technology.

 Signal

 WHCN is a Class B FM station.
 It would normally transmit at 50,000 watts ERP (Effective Radiated Power) at a HAAT (Height Above Average Terrain) of 150 meters.
 Because WHCN's tower is 264 meters, it is limited to an ERP of 16,000 watts, to maintain an equivalent coverage area.

 Its signal is radiated using a directional pattern, with the maximum sent toward Hartford at 30° azimuth.
 It is reduced in other directions, and weakest toward the southwest, at 190° and 230° azimuth.
 This is done to avoid interference with WQXR-FM, also on 105.9 MHz, whose transmitter is in New York City.
 In those directions, the signal is .45 of full power, or 7,200 watts; WQXR operates with reduced power (610 watts at 416 meters) to avoid interfering with WHCN.